rust-lang/rfcs/text/0000-convert-id.md

 assert_eq!(vec![1, 3, 4, 5, 6], concatenated);
 ```

+While the standard library has recently added `Iterator::flatten`,
+which you should use instead, to achieve the same semantics, similar situations
+are likely in the wild and the `identity` function can be used in those cases.

 ### Using `identity` to keep the `Some` variants of an iterator of `Option<T>`

 We can keep all the maybe variants by simply `iter.filter_map(identity)`.